Akobo Heritage and Memorial University

 Akobo Heritage and Memorial University (AHMU) is a university in South Sudan.

 Location

-The university is located in the town of Akobo, in Akobo County, Eastern Bieh, in northeastern South Sudan, close to the International border with Ethiopia.
+The university is located in the town of Akobo, in Akobo County, Jonglei State, in the Greater Upper Nile region of South Sudan, close to the International border with Ethiopia.
 This location lies approximately 450 km, by road, northeast of Juba, the capital and largest city in the country.